 Research and innovation in cybersecurity in the private banking sector has declined in the last year.

-The most recent figures show that the number of related patent applications in the industry stood at 224 in the three months ending April – down from 457 over the same period in 2021.
+The most recent figures show that the number of patent applications in the industry stood at 79 in the three months ending November – down from 138 over the same period last year.

-Figures for patent grants related to followed a different pattern to filings – growing from 226 in the three months ending April 2021 to 275 in the same period in 2022.
+Figures for patent grants related to followed a similar pattern to filings – shrinking from 147 in the three months ending November last year to 128 this year.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.